calacademy-research/HiFiMiTie/README.md

 Not now, but eventually this should require cloning this repo to say ~/bin/HiFiMiTie then creating a softlink `ln -s ~/bin/HiFiMiTie/hifimitie.sh ~/bin/hifimitie` and another one `ln -s ~/bin/hifimitie ~/bin/hfmt` and downloading the dependencies.
 The command ``hifimitie check`` checks for the existence of the major dependencies.

+### Discussion

+HiFiMiTie works on low-error long PacBio HiFi reads to identify and annotate metazoan mitochondrial reads and create a consensus mitochondrion from these reads.
+This consensus is compared with a result from the program Megahit and based on the annotations of each the best one is chosen as the representative and an annotation of it is created.
+Megahit creates a kmer based result very quickly and the sequence consensus based version takes quite a bit longer
+-- mostly due to the time it takes to do covariance matrix analysis of the tRNA and rRNA elements of each of the subject mitochondrial reads.
+This analysis and the blasts of the local mito database downloaded from GenBank is where execution threads are most useful if you can allow the program to use them.

+It might not seem worthwhile for all the extra effort for the additional read analysis and consensus mitochondrion.
+However, although there is typically a great deal of agreement between the Megahit result and the sequence consensus result, in almost every instance seen so far the Megahit version incorrectly assembles some portion or portions of the mito genome, at a minimum the Control Region.

 ### Notes

 First versions relied upon close mitochondrial references from other taxa.
 Though this is often the case it is not always a good idea to rely solely upon this.